Classification of Enriques surfaces with finite automorphism group in characteristic 2: Enriques surfaces of type

-and let $\sigma$ be an automorphism of our Enriques surface.
-The double fiber, denoted by $2F_{\infty}$, of type $\IV^*$ exists over the point defined by $t = \infty$.
+Let $\sigma$ be an automorphism of our Enriques surface.
+The double fiber of $f$, denoted by $2F_{\infty}$, of type $\IV^*$ exists over the point defined by $t = \infty$.
 Since $\sigma$ preserves the diagram of $(-2)$-curves, $\sigma$ preserves $2F_{\infty}$.
 Therefore, $\sigma$ preserves the structure of this elliptic surface.
-Since there are three 2-sections for this elliptic surface by the configuration of $(-2)$-curves, $\sigma$ acts on these three 2-sections as a permutation.
 We denote by $\tilde{C}$ be the 2-section at infinity and assume that $\sigma$ preserves $\tilde{C}$.
-Then, as in the case of a quasi-elliptic surface, $\sigma$ has the form in (\ref{automorphism}) in Subsection \ref{Generalities}.
-Moreover, this elliptic surface has a singular fiber over the point defined by $t = 0$, $\sigma$ preserves also the singular fiber.
+Then, as in the case of a quasi-elliptic surface, $\sigma$ has the form in (\ref{automorphism}) (cf. Remark \ref{equ-automorphism}).
+Moreover, since this elliptic surface has a unique second singular fiber over the point defined by $t = 0$, $\sigma$ preserves also the singular fiber.
 Therefore, we know $c_2 = 0$ and we have $\sigma^{*}(t) = c_1t$.

-Therefore, together with the equation $y^2 = ty + tx^4 + x^3 + t^3x + t^7$, we have an identity
+Therefore, together with the equation (\ref{E6A2SSequation2}), we have an identity